blksail-edu/simple-web-control/README.md

 ```

 ## Step 5: Setup the sim for first use
 The ardupilot instructions suggest running the sim with the -w flag on first execution to load all default values.
+:information_source: Wait until the build process is fully finished!.
-Once everything is loaded, you can exit with `ctrl+c`.
+Once everything is built, and you start seeing messages about battery level, you can exit with `ctrl+c`.
 Make sure to run this from the `ArduSub` folder
 ```bash
 cd ~/ardupilot/ArduSub/